This area lists articles and publications of interest to Clan members, listed by author in alphabetical order.

 OLoughlin, Kevin.
 An article My Priestly Life, by Fr.
 Kevin O’Loughlin; may be of particular interest to Clan in South Australia.
 Fr.
 Kevin and his brother, Paul attended the 1995 international Clan reunion.
 Download article My Priestly Life

 OLoughlin, Maura.
 Lore of Sea and Shore: Ballaghline to Liscannor 1860-1930; University of Limerick, MA thesis (2012)

 OLoughlin, Peadar.
-(1929 – ) who resides in the parish of Kilmaley.
-Peadar received a special award in 2005 from the Irish language TV station, TG4 – Gradam Saoil (Lifelong Achievement recognition for his many contributions to Irish traditional music).
+(1929 – 2017) resided in the parish of Kilmaley.
+He received a special award in 2005 from the Irish language TV station, TG4 – Gradam Saoil (Lifelong Achievement Award in recognition of his many quality contributions to Irish traditional music).

 - Mick O’Connor, Micheal Falsey and Peadar O’Loughlin / Tony Kearns in Images